MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ### Portfolio, product, and sprint backlogs

 Portfolio backlogs typically track high-level features, scenarios, or epics.
-Your product backlog contains an organized list of user stories, deliverables, or works you plan to build or fix.
+Your product backlog contains a prioritized list of user stories, deliverables, or works you plan to build or fix.
 Portfolio backlogs help you organize your product backlog into a hierarchy of elements.
 Sprint backlogs contain just those items that each team is working on during a scheduled sprint or iteration period.

 For details about working in each type of backlog, see [Create your backlog](create-your-backlog.md), [Define features and epics](define-features-epics.md), and [Sprint planning (sprint backlogs)](../sprints/assign-work-sprint.md).